patzm/plex-music-rating-sync/README.md

 * setup routine
 * bi-directional sync
-* optionally only synchronize track ratings _or_ playlists
 * parallelization
 * better user-interaction with nicer dialogs
 * cache synchronization conflicts to prompt the user at the end of the batch run to resolve them